Dish of Beef Dry Curry

 1. Beef:

-These come 2 leaves to a stem, so this recipe needs 1 stem.
-For details See our Kaffir Lime page.
-If you don't have them, grate the zest of the limes before you squeeze them for lime juice.
+These come 2 leaves to a stem, so this recipe needs 2 stems (unless one of the leaves on your stems is quite small).
+For details see our Makrut Lime page.
+If you don't have them, grate the zest of a lime.

-(Daun Salam) These can be had dried and are unique to Indonesian and Malaysian cooking.
+(Daun Salam) These can be had dried on-line and in some Asian markets.
+Despite what many recipes say, regular Bay Leaves are not a good substitute.
+Better to add a couple extra Makrut leaves, or some Curry leaves, or leave them out. unique to Indonesian and Malaysian cooking.
 The nearest substitute is Curry Leaf, but it's not real close.
 For details see our Daun Salam page.

 ©Andrew Grygus - agryg@aaxnet.com - Linking to and non-commercial use of this page is permitted.